 One of the best things Lieber says parents can do is to talk to their kids about money openly and often.
 He says, "Some parents are so secretive and paranoid about money that they simply don't discuss it As a result, their kids grow up in homes where the parents never talk about money and never talk about sex, so the kids assume the parents have neither!"

-When kids ask you questions that make you feel uncomfortable, answer them honestly and age-appropriately. and encourage them to ask more questions. "'Are we rich?' is a great opportunity for to discuss your family values and what 'rich' means."
-And he has a great answer for the "Are we poor?" question: "People who are poor don't have everything they need, like food and clothing and medicine.
+When kids ask you questions that make you feel uncomfortable, answer them honestly and age-appropriately, and encourage them to ask more questions. "'Are we rich?' is a great opportunity for to discuss your family values and what 'rich' means."
+And he has a great answer for the "Are we poor?" question as well: "People who are poor don't have everything they need, like food and clothing and medicine.
 We have those things, so we're not poor."

-Lieber is especially telling our kids, "We can't afford that," or "That's too expensive."
+Lieber especially warns about telling our kids, "We can't afford that," or "That's too expensive."
 It's usually not true, and avoids a more meaningful discussion about the real reasons you don't want to buy something.

 He also encourages parents to talk about money worries.
 If you lose your job, discuss the financial implications honestly, but also talk about your plans for the future.
 Lieber even advocates telling kids your salary, once they're old enough to understand, and after you've already taught them about monthly bills, insurance, mortgages, taxes, and credit cards.

 Above all, our children learn how to manage money from watching us.
 Mogel gives a great list of behaviors we should avoid to safeguard against materialism:

 Try not to let a visit to the mall become your most frequent family outing.